Gondolav/gondolav.github.io/index.md

 ## Risk analysis per neighbourhood

 One of the features we could use to perform an analysis of the food inspections is the **Risk** associated with each inspection.
 By risk, here we mean the possibility of *adversely affecting the public's health*.
-It can take 3 different values: **HIGH**, **MEDIUM** and **LOW**.
+It can take 3 different values: **high**, **medium** and **low**.
 Indeed, the establishments which are judged more risky will be more inspected than others.
 We chose to judge the neighbourhoods by their percentage of high risk food facilities as it appeared to be an accurate measure we could get from this feature.
 Indeed, such a test would probably tell us something about the safest places in Chicago food-wise.
-We built the following map, which colours each community area according to its **HIGH** risk rate.
+We built the following map, which colours each community area according to its **high** risk rate.

 <div style="text-align:center;">
-  <iframe src="maps/risk_map.html" width="80%" height="600px"></iframe>
+  <iframe src="maps/risk_map.html" frameborder="0" width="80%" height="600px"></iframe>
 </div>

-The areas with the most important **HIGH** risk rate are mostly located in the Central, Far North, Northwest and North sides of Chicago.
+The areas with the most important **high** risk rate are mostly located in the Central, Far North, Northwest and North sides of Chicago.
 This is rather surprising since these parts of the city are mostly populated with middle-class and well-off populations.
 On the other hand, the Southwest and South sides of Chicago tend to have a lower risk rate, despite the fact that they are comprised of districts with a much lower median income.

 Let us now go deeper in our interpretation thanks to the [Chicago Metropolitan Agency for Planning website](https://www.cmap.illinois.gov/data/community-snapshots), as mentioned above.

 ### The best neighbourhoods, risk-wise

-Here is the name of the five community areas with the lowest **HIGH** risk rate:
+Here is the name of the five community areas with the lowest **high** risk rate:
 1. **Garfield Park**
 2. **Englewood**
 3. **Bridgeport**